Lawtrades-Inc/lawtrades-web-take-home/README.md

 ```
 3. Each opportunity listed should be in a card-like format.
 It should have the title, description, and highlight the salary_rate, and whether or not it is part-time, etc..
 4. Extra --- If you have time:
-a.
-Make the site mobile responsive
+*  Make the site mobile responsive
-b.
-Add the ability to filter by seniority or talentTypes.
+*  Add the ability to filter by seniority or talentTypes.
 5. UI is important, but please focus more on completion and clean-coding over designs (this should be the last step of your work).

 NOTE : PLEASE LIMIT YOURSELF TO NO MORE THAN 5 hours on this project.
 It should not take you that long and we don't want you to spend too much time on this project.